 If the whole thyroid gland is removed, blood tests to check calcium levels and parathyroid gland function are performed within the first 6 to 12 hours of surgery, and oral calcium supplements may be started in the interim to minimise the symptoms associated with low blood calcium.

 Most neck drains are removed the day after surgery, and then patients are discharged home with appropriate analgesia.
 You will require one to two weeks off work.

-To enquire about our specialist private thyroid surgey, call 020 8949 9000 or use our enquiry form.
+For further information about our specialist private Thyroid Surgery, call New Victoria Hospital today on 020 8949 9020 or fill out our enquiry form.

 Consultant Clinic Times

 Call 020 8949 9020